Welcome to Year 1’s Spring Term!

 The second reading book will be from the Oxford Reading Tree range (Biff, Kipper, Chip and Floppy).
 The idea is that you read the book with your child as a way to familiarise them with high frequency or common exception words that are not always decodable.

 We ask that you read with your child as often as possible and sign their reading record a minimum of twice weekly in line with school policy.
-We will check reading records and change reading books every Wednesday.
-We monitor reading, homework and PE kits as part of our Assertive Mentoring Scheme.
+We will collect and check reading records and reading books every Wednesday and return new books to you each Friday.

 Please encourage a love of reading at home and share stories together as often as you can.